nickav/myspace/data/posts/0001_hello_world.md

 I got an internship at LinkedIn during junior year summer.
 It was my first time going out West.
 It was really exciting.
-I remember they said attire was "buisness casual" so I dressed like NYC business casual.
+I remember they said attire was "business casual" so I dressed like NYC business casual.
 And everyone wore jeans, t-shirts and sometimes even sandals.

-Being in California was a lot of fun, I instantly became great friends with my roommates, and we travelled all around California.
+Being in California was a lot of fun, I instantly became great friends with my roommates, and we traveled all around California.
 I really didn't enjoy the work all that much.
 I was working as an Android Developer.

 Not having any idea what I wanted to do after college, I signed the return offer to go back to LinkedIn full-time.
-I knew I wanted to go back to California, but I wasn't sure I would want to stay in coorporate America.
+I knew I wanted to go back to California, but I wasn't sure I would want to stay in corporate America.
 After 2 months I knew I needed to quit.
 I wasn't going to continue to improve as a developer.